fseidl-gdit/SL-Cloud/README.md

 ### Accessing SL Resource
-To be able to see the data in the syntheticlethality dataset, please add the syntheticlethality dataset, users need to pin the syntheticlethality project by first clicking "ADD DATA" and after selecting "Pin a project" and "Enter project name", you will see the window as in the Figure below.
+To be able to see the data in the syntheticlethality dataset, please click on https://console.cloud.google.com/bigquery and  add the syntheticlethality dataset, users need to pin the syntheticlethality project by first clicking "ADD DATA" and after selecting "Pin a project" and "Enter project name", you will see the window as in the Figure below.
 After writing syntheticlethality into Projectname box, please click on PIN.

 <img src="https://github.com/IlyaLab/SL-Cloud/blob/main/figures/add_sldataset.png" >